Florida Solar Cost: Tax Credits & Rebates Guide 2023

 - FHA, Fannie Mae and Freddie Mac loans: Easy to qualify mortgage loans to finance your home and solar panel system together.
 Great options to consider if you are purchasing or renovating your home and want to install solar panels at the same time.
 Be aware of high-interest rates.
 An FHA 203(k) loan combines financing for home purchases, remodels and repairs.
 Fannie Mae HomeStyle loans combine mortgages and refinances.
 Freddie Mac’s CHOICERenovation mortgage provides loans for home renovations.

 - Home equity loan and home equity line of credit (HELOC): Consider a HELOC loan if you have a lot of equity in your home.
-These loans typically have variable interest rates so your monthly payment may change throughout your contract.
+These loans typically have variable interest rates and your monthly payment may change throughout your contract.
 The interest paid may be tax-deductible and lower the amount you owe for taxes.

 - Solar lease or power purchase agreement (PPA): A solar company claims ownership of the panels and you pay the company a monthly fee to use the generated power.
 The upfront costs are low but you do not qualify for solar incentives.